tommililja/Farse/README.md

 ### Reading into Json

-Json can also be created from a string or stream.
+The Json type can be created from a string.

 ```fsharp
 let json =